-The PFTs are held in three Regions of California, Northern, Central, and Southern.
+The PFTs are held in three regions of California, Northern, Central, and Southern.
 Applicants are notified of their PFT testing location via email.
-Applicants will be scheduled to take their PFT in the same region they took their Written Examination and Qualification Assessment.
+Applicants will be scheduled to take their PFT in the same region they took their Written Examination.

 For the PFT, candidates must dress in athletic workout attire and be ready to participate in physical activity.
-You should have a valid form of ID and bring with you any required documents mentioned in your scheduling notification.
+Candidates need to have a valid form of ID and bring any required documents mentioned in the scheduling notification.

 The PFT date and time cannot be rescheduled.
 Applicants that do not appear for the PFT will be disqualified and will not be able to reapply for one (1) year from the disqualification date.